-The Tests You Need for College: Learn About the ACT and the SAT
+The Tests You Need for College: ACT and SAT

-college choice, it can increase your eligibility for merit scholarships.
+If you choose to take a college admission tests the score it can increase your eligibility for merit scholarships.
 Here are our answers to the most common questions about college entrance exams.

 Should I Take the SAT or ACT?

 While many universities will accept scores from either the SAT or ACT, some will only consider one, so start off by checking the admission requirements of the colleges that interest you.
 If, like at SLU, scores from both college admission exams are accepted, learn a little bit more about each test to see which is best suited to you.

 Can't decide?
 It is becoming more common to take both the SAT and the ACT, but it is certainly not required.
 Consider your ability to prepare for tests while balancing your school work and other activities.
 It may go without saying, but you'll do best on a test you are ready to take.

 Where and When Should I Take the SAT or ACT?

 College admission exams are usually given early in the morning, so you might want to choose a testing site close to home so you are able to get as much sleep as possible the night before.
 If your high school offers college admission exam testing, consider taking your SAT or ACT there; you already know how to get there and are familiar with the building, which can take some stress out of test day.

 Hint: Your local college or university might also be a test site — SLU is.
 And as a bonus, taking the test on campus gives you another chance to see what college life is like outside of a campus tour.
 Find out where you can take the ACT and where you can take the SAT.

 College admission exams are typically offered every few months.
 In order to be considered for scholarships at many colleges and universities, you'll need to apply for admission (and include your SAT or ACT test score) by Dec.
 1 of your senior year.